 Mr. Nearchos Nearchou

 T.T.
 2220, Latsia,

 Call Center: +357 22 411730

 Submission of a Complain: If you feel that your concerns in regard to the use of your personal data or any of your data protection rights have not been address by us, you have the right to contact OUC’s Data Protection Officer and submit a complain.
-You also have the right to submit a complaint with the Personal Data Protection Commissioner’s Office, http://www.dataprotection.gov.cy.
+You also have the right to submit a complain at the Personal Data Protection Commissioner’s Office, via the following link, http://www.dataprotection.gov.cy.